-US Army Major Weldon Penderton is stationed on a base in the American south.
-He and his wife Leonora Penderton are in an unsatisfying marriage.
-Weldon is generally a solitary man who in his time alone tries to bolster his self image as he feels less than adequate as a man and a major.
-He does not want to viewed like Captain Murray Weincheck, who has been bypassed for promotion time and time again solely because he is seen as being too sensitive.
-Self absorbed Leonora, when not focused on her passion of horses and riding, tries to maintain the facade of being what she sees an officer's wife should be while she carries on an affair with their next door neighbor, married Colonel Morris Langdon.
-Morris' wife, Alison Langdon, suffered a nervous breakdown three years ago after miscarrying, she still with that nervous constitution.
-Alison is generally drawn toward sensitive types, such as Captain Weincheck and their faithful flamboyant Filipino houseboy, Anacleto.
-Peripheral to the ...Written by
+U.S. Army Major Weldon Penderton (Marlon Brando) is stationed on a base in the American south.
+He and his wife Leonora Penderton (Dame Elizabeth Taylor) are in an unsatisfying marriage.
+Weldon is generally a solitary man who in his time alone tries to bolster his self image as he feels less than adequate as a man and a Major.
+He does not want to viewed like Captain Murray Weincheck (Irvin Dugan), who has been bypassed for promotion time and time again solely because he is seen as being too sensitive.
+Self absorbed Leonora, when not focused on her passion of horses and riding, tries to maintain the façade of being what she sees an officer's wife should be while she carries on an affair with their next door neighbor, married Lieutenant Colonel Morris Langdon (Brian Keith).
+Morris' wife, Alison Langdon (Julie Harris), suffered a nervous breakdown three years ago after miscarrying her child, she is still with that nervous constitution.
+Alison is generally drawn toward sensitive types, ...Written by

 In the version of the film released in Brazil's cinemas in the late 1960s, it was Anacleto who announced that Mrs. Alison had cut off her nipples with the garden shears.
 But in the later VHS version, it is Leonora who makes the remark to Lt.
 Col. Langdon while they are playing cards.
 See more »